aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/loadformat/_index.md

 ---
+title: Aspose::Words::LoadFormat enum
-title: LoadFormat
+linktitle: LoadFormat
 second_title: Aspose.Words for C++ API Reference
-description: Indicates the format of the document that is to be loaded.
+description: 'Aspose::Words::LoadFormat enum.
+Indicates the format of the document that is to be loaded in C++.'
 type: docs
-weight: 1249
+weight: 97000
 url: /cpp/aspose.words/loadformat/
 ---
 ## LoadFormat enum